gilnam74/vex-sneppet/Houdini-basics.md

 ## Pipeline developing notes
 #### Introduction
 This repository is a Houdini pipeline toolset in the early stage of developing.
 Working name is "Mother".
+This section is my notes on developing process, it does not intend to have valuable public content.
+I mean, skip it!

 Once released, Mother would be **out of the box VFX pipeline** for Houdini and Nuke applications under control of Shotgun management system.